rtmigo/fmap_dart/README.md

 }
 ```

 Entries are stored in separate files.
-Therefore, reading an entry is about as fast as reading a file with a known exact name.
+Therefore, reading/writing an entry is about as fast as reading/writing a file with a known exact name.
 But unlike direct file access, `Fmap` has no restrictions on the content of `String` keys, it takes care of finding unique file names, resolving hash collisions, and serialization.

 ## Creating